Cancer is an ever-growing problem in our modern world.

 By the end of this page, we’ll all have a clearer understanding about why certain societies around the world have higher or lower cancer rates than others.

-According to World Cancer Research Fund International [2], there were just under 20 million new cancer cases diagnosed in 2022.
+As mentioned above, based on data from the World Cancer Research Fund International [4], there were just under 20 million new cancer cases diagnosed in 2022.
 That comes out to just under 200 people per every 100,000.
 Men tended to have a significantly higher rate of cancer than women (212 vs. 186 per 100,000).

 Non-melanoma skin cancer is one of the most common types of cancer—roughly 1.2 out of that 20 million.